elsasserlab/publicchip/README.md

 Code used to generate the figures on the publication is also available in `src`.

+Additionally, data repository attached to this publication contains pre-generated bigwig files and also for some of the figures tables with either bin values, bed file mean coverage values, or summarized coverage values.
+When these tables are used to reproduce a plot, corresponding `r` scripts state so.

 Overall:
 - Peaks were called using MACS2 on broadPeak with qval = 0.05 for each replicate.
 The aggregated peak set consists of loci that appear in at least 2 out of the 3